HelenaKschidock/macro-micro/README.md

 ### Coupling the Nutils simulations

-You can couple the Nutils simulations with each other or with their counterpart in DuMu^x^, as long as one participant is the macro simulation and the other the micro simulation/micro manager.
+You can couple the Nutils simulations with each other or with their counterpart in DuMu<sup>x</sup>, as long as one participant is the macro simulation and the other the micro simulation/micro manager.
 To do so, simply execute your chosen participants in separate shells.

 * Run the Nutils macro simulation via